Skip to content

 All applicants must:

-• be proficient in English, and possess sound maths and mechanical reasoning skills
+• Proficient English, and sound numeracy and mechanical reasoning skills

-• hold a current Australian driver’s licence (full or probationary).
+• Current Australian driver’s licence (full or probationary).

 Shortlisted applicants should also be prepared to participate in the following: